Back to Top

 What kind of transportation does the university provide?

 • The City of Pueblo has some bus routes that access campus until approximately 6 p.m.
-The University has a “Redline” shuttle that is used for transportation within the city at various times.
-It is important for the University to know what transportation needs may be affected by the loss of DACA status in order to further assess what services the University may be able to provide.
 Please consider filling out the confidential Dreamers Support Form to help the University determine its support of transportation.

 •